crowdsecurity/crowdsec-docs/crowdsec-docs/docs/getting_started/getting_started.md

 This section will guide you through the installation of the Security Engine, and deployment of your first Remediation Component.

 :::info
-In some documentation / videos you may see the Security Engine referred to as the "CrowdSec Agent" and Remediation Components referred to as "Bouncers".
+You may see CrowdSec referred to as "Security Engine" and Bouncers referred to as "Remediation Components" within new documentation.
+This is to better reflect the role of each component within the CrowdSec ecosystem.
 :::

 ## Walkthrough